joeyciechanowicz/quickly/README.md

 quickly some command
 ```

-or if you want a more complex command wrap it in quotes
+Or if you want a more complex command wrap it in quotes, as all commands are run in a shell.

 ```sh
 quickly 'cat somefile.txt | grep something'